asmuth/clip/README.md

 Example / Demo
 --------------

-Being a highly visual tool, PlotFX is best explained by example.
-So here is a PlotFX file that defines a simple timeseries chart (`example_chart.ptx`).
+Being a highly visual tool, fviz is best explained by example.
+So here is a fviz file that defines a simple timeseries chart (`example_chart.fvz`).
 Note that this example is only intended to give you an idea of what the syntax looks like and to get you started quickly; for an in-depth description of all parameters, please refer to the documentation.